What’s included in your meal plan

-To make your week easier, some meals repeat so you can save time with batch prep and cut down on waste.
+To make life a little easier, some meals repeat during the week.
+That way you can batch prep, save time, and cut down on waste.

 If you’re aiming for 1,800 calories, here’s a sample combo you can enjoy: